Leo Wolpert: $10k Heads Up WSOP Bracelet Winner

 Brad: you’re probably a rare breed, you know, I would.
 I would assume most people just read that and kind of rolled their eyes with contempt and moved along to the next paragraph, you know,

-Leo Woolpert: there was there was a content, but then I realized he was kind of right that if I really didn’t understand some of these fundamentals that I wasn’t going to get the concepts that were in the rest of the book.
+Leo Wolpert: there was there was a content, but then I realized he was kind of right that if I really didn’t understand some of these fundamentals that I wasn’t going to get the concepts that were in the rest of the book.

 Brad: Yeah.
 So what led you to sit and goes, I guess from the limit Hold’em games, just trying out a different format.

-Leo Woolpert: Exactly.
+Leo Wolpert: Exactly.
 Trying out a different format.
 And I think one thing, even though I’ve played a lot of cash in my life, I didn’t make this realization till probably way too late, is that I just prefer tournaments and certain goes to cash games, in general, just from just my pure enjoyment aspects.
 And I think it’s because in a cash game, the meta decisions weigh on me a little too much and kind of ruined the enjoyment of just the pure poker, the meta decisions being, am I good enough to sit in this game?
 Am I too tilted to sit in this game is am I sitting to the right of the lag when I should be sitting to his left, just all those things added up, were in tournaments, sitting goes those decisions, they’re all just made for you from the outset.
 You, you play against you, you’re there, you accept who you’re playing against.
 And if you have a tough table, that’s, that’s gambling, if you have a great table, that’s gambling, like, you don’t, I don’t, I don’t have to use up my mental bandwidth on making those decisions.
 Also, those those decisions aren’t just poker decisions, they’re really self evaluative decisions that aren’t always the most fun.
 It’s never it’s never fun telling yourself and admitting to yourself, this game is too tough for me.
 It’s, it’s never fun.
 You think to yourself, I’m counting my stack down over and over again, maybe I’m thinking too much about this money and what it means instead of just thinking about it as chips that can be used to win pots.

 Brad: You know, the, the other route to go is just to you know, be delusional and sit in never have that thought, right.
 I think definitely

-Leo Woolpert: Battled through the thoughts to sit in games that were probably too tough for me, but fortunately, I’ve never done anything ridiculously, I don’t know.
+Leo Wolpert: Battled through the thoughts to sit in games that were probably too tough for me, but fortunately, I’ve never done anything ridiculously, I don’t know.
 Take out huge loans to play in games that were way above my, above my station.

 Brad: Right.
 I think that’s like quite a different thing.
 You know, like as long as you’re somewhat rolled for the game.
 And even if it’s a tough game, like to me, it’s very hard for one reg Have a massive win rate over another reg.
 And so as long as there’s a couple of amateur players in the game, then the game still should be profitable.
 Now, it’s not going to be as profitable as if it were full of those players, but it’s still likely profitable.
 And I think that sort of thought has given me solace of like, yeah, you know, I guess I’ve always been the type of person to like table start on most platforms that I play on, like, I will just sit there and wait for somebody to play with.
 And if it is a reg, then so be it, they’re probably not going to have a massive edge over me.
 And if you build it, they will come like what it ended up happening for the most part, when I would start tables, like back in the ultimate bets, ultimate bet days is because they had like poker table ratings.
 And you could like, Look people up to see their win rate, people, people would look me up and just not sit against me, like, the regs wouldn’t.
 And then all of a sudden, so basically, like, if we’ve eliminated that player profile, the other player profile is the fish who would sit against me, and then another one would sit against me.
 And oftentimes, I would find myself at these really great games, just because I sat down and started it myself.
 And then those type of players kind of surrounded me.
 And then the guys that were just kind of waiting to swoop in, would be stuck on the waitlist, trying to get in the game.
 And so like, that’s just, I guess, a part of my who I am or whatever, I just let’s start a game, let’s play.
 If the game is tough, then I tend to play in it.
 And if it’s hopelessly tough, then maybe I go grab dinner or something like that.

-Leo Woolpert: Do you think that’s an essential element of poker greatness is being able to hold your own and even get a get a good win rate in against great competition?
+Leo Wolpert: Do you think that’s an essential element of poker greatness is being able to hold your own and even get a get a good win rate in against great competition?
 Well, it forces you

 Brad: To evolve.
 It forces you to think more deeply about poker.
 And I think that challenge element is necessary to progression.

-Leo Woolpert: But also it is your strategy of starting the games in the age of poker table ratings, actually, probably really was really ahead of the game, because it’s self selects for people who are ignorant of poker table ratings.
+Leo Wolpert: But also it is your strategy of starting the games in the age of poker table ratings, actually, probably really was really ahead of the game, because it’s self selects for people who are ignorant of poker table ratings.
 So the people who are doing that don’t know that you’re like a 97.
 Or, you know, it was already up to 100 Right? poker table readings.